Arctic oil rig departs Seattle-area port despite protest

 The company was given conditional approval by the U.S. Department of the Interior in May to return to the Arctic for the first time since its mishap-plagued 2012 drilling season.

-But the federal government on Tuesday issued a potential setback to Shell’s plans, telling the company that established wildlife protections prevent it from drilling two rigs simultaneously within 15 miles (24 km) of each other, as it had planned.

-The U.S. Fish and Wildlife Service issued Shell a permit on Tuesday which said that under existing federal walrus and polar bear protections, Shell must maintain a 15-mile (24-km) buffer if it plans to drill two rigs simultaneously.

-Environmentalists say the Arctic is one of the most environmentally sensitive regions in the world and a spill would be destructive to the ecosystem and extremely hard to clean up.
+Protesters around Washington have demonstrated against Shell’s intention to drill for fossil fuel in the Arctic, one of the most environmentally sensitive regions in the world, saying a spill would be destructive to the ecosystem and extremely hard to clean up.

-On June 15, another drilling rig that will prospect for oil in the Arctic for Shell pulled out of the Port of Seattle and also was met by protesters in kayaks, including Seattle City Council member Mike O‘Brien.

-That drilling rig arrived in Dutch Harbor off mainland Alaska on Saturday morning.
-Shell plans to drill through late September.

 Shell maintains that it has a robust safety and clean-up plan should a spill occur.